spacedecentral/missions/README.md

 ### Category 3 — Expansion

-Long-term mission with innovative ideas that pave the way for human settlements outside of Earth.
+Forward looking mission with innovative ideas that pave the way for human settlements outside of Earth.

 Example: A city on the moon.